A Transformational Journey

 Achievements & Contributions

 Dr Toula Gordillo now dedicates herself to raising awareness of personal transformation, shadow work healing, leadership and mental health.
-She regularly contributes to groundbreaking work in psychology, education and the arts, and her internationally recognized methods and scholarly research continue to inspire others globally.
+She regularly contributes to groundbreaking work in psychology, education and the arts globally.

 SIT Creator

-Originator of the internationally recognised method Story Image Therapy (SIT®) and its practical application SIT Shadow Work™.
+Originator of internationally recognised Story Image Therapy (SIT®) and SIT Shadow Work™.

 Published Books

-Author of numerous books, audiobook, book chapters and magazine articles published on SIT, healing and shadow work.
+Author of numerous books, audiobook, book chapters and magazine articles on SIT.

 Podcast Presenter

-Regularly interviewed on podcasts and other digital video presentations on shadow work, storytelling and mental health.
+Regularly interviewed and digital presentations on shadow work, storytelling and mental health.

 Conference Presenter

-Featured speaker at events focused on personal transformation, leadership and storytelling, symbolism and spirituality.
+Featured speaker at events on personal transformation, leadership and spirituality.

 Academic Contributor

-Regular contributor to academic publications such as education journals and other psychological or narrative publications.
+Regular contributor to academic and non-academic publications or narrative works.

 Experienced Professional

-Author, educator, trainer, academic researcher and clinical psychologist with decades of practical experience and research.
+Author, educator, researcher and clinical psychologist with decades of experience.